National School Lunch Program Overview

 How do we get paid?

-basis, with agencies paid on the number of meals served.
+basis, with agencies paid based on the number of meals served.
 Agencies

 submit a monthly reimbursement

-claim through the Child Nutrition Information Payment System (CNIPS).
+claim through the Child Nutrition Information and Payment System (CNIPS).
 After

-the Department reviews and approves the claim, it is processed by the State
+the CDE reviews and approves the claim, it is processed by the State

 Controller's Office and a check is issued.
 Agencies typically